virajiSurge/KeyCloak-phone/README.md

 ## Setup the modules and jar files

 Currently, the code is implemented to use the dummy module for sms service.
-If you want to change it tothe twilio implwmntation, adjust the code accordingly.
+If you want to change it to the twilio implementation, change the code accordingly.

 Navigate to the project root directory an run the following command.